github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project.md

   ![Unselected lines in a file](/assets/images/help/desktop/partial-commit.png)

 ### 3. Discarding changes
-If you have uncommitted changes that you don't want, you can remove the changes by discarding them.
-You can discard all uncommitted changes in one file, a range of files, or discard all changes in all files since the last commit.
+If you have uncommitted changes that you don't want to keep, you can discard the changes.
+This will remove the changes from the files on your computer.
+You can discard all uncommitted changes in one or more files, or you can discard specific lines you added.

 Discarded changes are saved in a dated file in the Trash and you can recover them until the Trash is emptied.